cynici/cynici.github.io/_posts/2021-01-17-asgi_support_in_django.md

 I was curious about the ASGI support that Django 3 offers an as alternative to WSGI.
 Here's my very short take of it.

-If you have Django application performance issue,
+If you have Python web application performance issue and you've not maxed out your database server,

 - metrics point to under/over-used core, tune WSGI server e.g.
   [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/ThingsToKnow.html)